groonga/groonga/doc/source/install/cmake_options.rst

 The default is depending on the system, e.g. ``/usr/local`` or ``C:/Program Files/groonga``.

-Here is an example how to specify ``/tmp/local/`` as an install directory on UNIX.
+Here is an example how to specify ``/tmp/local/`` as an install directory on GNU/Linux or UNIX.

 .. code-block:: console